xmit-co/xmit.dev/posts/origin.md

 And to make sure wires don't get crossed, the entire admin console is fully reactive.

+## Pick your own workflow: upload vs launch with unbounded subdomains

+Some use cases prefer launching upon upload, others to promote after internal previews.
+Any individual or tool might launch public previews on subdomains.
+It should be your workflows over a flexible model.

 ## Uploads: only what's changed

 `xmit` is smart enough to only upload files that have changed.
 It's open source (0BSD license), so you can inspect the details.
 In short, it generates a manifest of all file hashes, uploads it only if it's new (checked by hash), then uploads only files whose hashes are new.

+## Safe launches: atomicity & fallthrough

+With atomic launches, it's all or nothing, and within the milliseconds of propagation delays of our coordination system ([etcd](https://etcd.io/)).
+So a client won't see HTML referring to a new JS/CSS/asset until it's been made available, avoiding a common source of 404s.

+To fully avoid 404s, previous launches also need to be excluded slowly: servers need to fall through, so a client which loaded HTML just before a launch, which referred to JS/CSS/assets not included in said launch, still gets enough chances to load them (today, over 5 launches and 10 minutes, such that removing a resource propagates consistently within an short window).

 ## Protocols: HTTP/1.1, HTTP/2, & H3